Skip to main content

 • armed forces independence payment

-The council must not make a deduction if you or your partner are registered blind.
+The council must not reduce your housing benefit if you or your partner are registered blind.

 Adults in your home who do not count